Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Introduction

 Theoretical limitations can be overcome in the presence of data-abundance.
 In particular, machine learning offers a data-driven alternative to augment or completely replace physically constrained methods for ocean state estimation.
 Its applications range from model emulation \citep{samudra2024} to data assimilation \citep{CHAMPENOIS2024134026}, with increasing success in leveraging satellite observations.
 Linear models have demonstrated the statistical predictability of large-scale ocean currents, such as the Atlantic Meridional Overturning Circulation (AMOC), using satellite-derived data \citep{cromwell2007towards, delsole2022reconstructing}.
 More recently, feed-forward neural networks (FNNs) and convolutional neural networks (CNNs) have been applied to reconstruct meridional overturning circulations from ocean bottom pressure, zonal wind stress, and sea surface properties \citep{solodoch2023machine, meng2024circumpolar}.
 Additionally, studies incorporating satellite and Argo float data have demonstrated skill in inferring velocity at depth \citep{chapman2017reconstruction}, while CNNs trained on quasi-geostrophic (QG) simulations have successfully mapped surface stream function anomalies to subsurface flow fields in idealized settings \citep{Bolton2018}.
 Complementary efforts using QG theory \citep{Manucharyan2021} and data assimilation techniques \citep{Manucharyan2023} have refined our understanding of large-scale ocean dynamics.
 Meanwhile, operationally constrained models integrate observational data with numerical simulations, leading to more accurate reconstructions of subsurface ocean conditions \citep{Manucharyan2023_oc}.

-While these studies have demonstrated that satellite-derived surface information can infer the ocean interior, most have relied on supervised learning, where a model is trained to minimize residuals against a single ``true" state.
+While these studies have demonstrated that satellite-derived surface information can be used to infer the ocean interior, most have relied on supervised learning, where a model is trained to minimize residuals against a single ``true" state.
 However, a given surface ocean state does not deterministically correspond to a unique deep ocean state.
 A more physically sound approach requires probabilistic modeling, which allows for generating an ensemble of plausible subsurface states constrained by surface observations, while preserving the uncertainties and variability inherent in ocean dynamics.
+Probabilistic methods can be considered an extension of supervised learning methods as they can often reproduce the inference from such methods, as a subset of their capabilities.
+For example, minimizing the root-mean-square error of a probabilistic output results in the mean of the underlying distribution which is the target of supervised learning methods (barring discrepancies in training and architecture choices).